ZeDespo/accurate-melee-marth/README.md

 This is exactly how broken we all remember him being in Melee.

-This is my very first mod, so please do not hold back.
-Good, critical feedback is invaluable for future mod development.
+This is my very first mod, so please do not hold back on questions, comments, and critiques.
+Critical feedback is invaluable for not only this mod's development, but for other mods I have in mind.

 ## Modifications